LNG sampling with the ASaP LNG Sampler System

 6.2.2 Sample probes shall be located at a point where the degree of sub-cooling is high.”

-But what if the LNG will is near its bubble point and could never reach a sub cooled or a minimal sub-cooled condition?
+But what if the LNG will be near its bubble point and could never reach a sub cooled or a minimal sub-cooled condition?

 How is it possible to sample representatively and vaporize to a homogeneous gas mixture for sampling and analysis purpose?